Skip to main content

 Social Security Disability Under 50

-It’s easier to obtain disability benefits over 55 and younger workers applying for SSD should have realistic expectations.
+It’s easier to obtain disability benefits over 55, so those younger than 55 applying for SSDI should have realistic expectations.
 Mark was diagnosed with Parkinson’s disease in his mid-40s.
 It didn’t come as a complete surprise, because Mark’s father had Parkinson’s.
 However, Mark was younger than most people who develop this disease.
 He worked as a purchasing agent and was able to continue working for the next ten years.
 When he could no longer work, he applied for disability.
+Though the SSA has a system that allows younger workers to qualify for SSDI, these individuals haven’t reached retirement age so they will receive a small monthly paycheck.

-Social Security was not designed to replace more than 40 percent of the average retiree’s income.
+Social Security was not designed to replace more than 40% of the average retiree’s income.
 Those on SSDI receive an amount based on how long they have worked.
-In January 2020, the average disabled person received $1,257.88 a month, while the average retired worker gets $1,503 per month as of January 2020.
+In January 2024, the average disabled person receives $1,711 a month, while the average retired worker gets $1,907 per month.
 One more reason to start saving for retirement at a young age is to have a cushion available in case you have to stop working early.